Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_questions.md

 # Chatbot Answers Questions

-Add question-answering abilities to your chatbot!

-## What to Do
-1. Press Run
-2. Ask it questions!
+Make your chatbot answer questions!
+Press Run and ask it different questions - see how many it can answer!

 ```python
 print("=== MY PERSONAL CHATBOT ===")